5 Ways To Reduce Stress Super Quickly (Besides Meditating)

 Here are five ideas to get you started:

-Not only does exercise help your body produce feel-good hormones (hello, runner's high!), but research shows regular exercise improves the emotional resilience of adults dealing with stress.
+Not only does exercise help your body produce feel-good hormones1 (hello, runner's high!), but research shows regular exercise improves the emotional resilience2 of adults dealing with stress.
 More emotional resilience means being less affected by stress—and that's a win-win.
-Try whatever form of movement feels best for you, whether it's cardio, yoga (which has also been found to improve mental health), hiking, or strength training.
+Try whatever form of movement feels best for you, whether it's cardio, yoga (which has also been found to improve mental health3), hiking, or strength training.

 If you're looking for a supplement that can help ease everyday stress and promote a sense of calm, consider mbg's hemp multi+.* The beneficial plant compounds in hemp extract can help calm the stress response, thanks to the way they interact with the body's endocannabinoid system, a complex endogenous network of cannabinoid compounds and receptors that helps balance the mind and body.* Bonus: This daily dose of hemp oil and other key botanicals can also support healthy immune function and help combat oxidative stress.*